Beuningen: History

 The area in and around Beuningen was inhabited by the Romans.
 There are regularly excavations done in which Roman rests are found.

 In the 15th century there stood a small castle: Blanckenburgh.
 It was probably destroyed during the Eighty Years' War by Maurice of Orange.

 Until about 1900 Beuningen was a poor farmers village, often struck by floods.
 Nevertheless, there were a few rich families, mostly farmers with a lot of land, who paid the highest tax in the area.

-On January 1, 1818, the municipality annexed town Weurt in the East and on July 1, 1980, the town Ewijk on the West.
+On 1 January 1818 the municipality annexed the town of Weurt to the east, and on 1 July 1980 the town of Ewijk to the west.

 Nowadays Beuningen has grown to a suburb of Nijmegen, with a lot of new neighbourhoods.

 Topography

 Dutch Topographic map of the municipality of Beuningen, June 2015.

 Monuments

 There are several monuments in Beuningen.
 Here are a few (in chronological order):